TrungNNg/TrungNNg/README.md

-Recent CS studnet grad, focus on backend engineering with Go.
+Recent CS student grad.
+Focus on backend engineering with Go.

 Currently learning with Boot.dev and Let's Go further.